VAMDC/NodeSoftware/doc/source/newnode.rst

 is best illustrated in an example.
 Suppose you have a second model, in addition to the one above, that was auto-detected as follows::

-    class States(models.Model):
+    class State(models.Model):
         id = models.IntegerField(primary_key=True)
         species = models.IntegerField()
         energy = models.DecimalField(max_digits=17, decimal_places=4)
         ...

 Now suppose you know that the field called *species* is acutally a reference to the species-table.
-You would then change the class *States* as such::
+You would then change the class *State* as such::

     class State(models.Model):